 All efforts to reduce chargebacks will be unsuccessful unless merchants can determine the genuine reason for chargebacks.
 That is the reason IPAYTOTAL made BUILT-IN FRAUD PREVENTION, a restrictive procedure that enables us to examine a transaction dispute and determine the real reason behind the reason code.

-When merchant have distinguished the genuine reason for transaction disputes, they can start actualizing prevention practices to stop the revenue loss.
+When merchant have distinguished the genuine reason for a chargeback, they can actually start prevention practices to stop the revenue loss.
 Now, they are battling the issue itself, not only the indications.

 The Cost of Chargebacks

-4. Chargebacks enable banks to persuasively expel stores from the vendor’s record.
+- Chargebacks enable banks to persuasively expel stores from the vendor’s record.
 Unless the dealer’s re-presentment case is fruitful, that income is lost until the end of time.
-What amount is being lost?
-The normal vendor endures 206 misrepresentation related chargebacks every month, costing by and large £130 each.

-6. At long last, exorbitant chargebacks additionally increment the chances of an ended shipper account, prompting position on the MATCH list (likewise called the Terminated Merchant File).
-The consequence of this being the dealer be named as high-risk and consequently would require a high risk merchant account, with additional charges, conceivable moving stores, high setup expenses and the sky is the limit from there.
+- At long last, exorbitant chargebacks additionally increment the chances of an ended shipper account, prompting position on the MATCH list (also called the Terminated Merchant File).
+The consequence of this being the dealer be named as high-risk and consequently would require a high risk merchant account, with additional charges, conceivable moving stores, high setup expenses, and the sky is the limit from there.

 The Most Important Step to Reduce Chargebacks

-The first step in reducing chargebacks is determining the actual chargeback reasons, Notwithstanding the various reason codes utilized via card networks to categorize a chargeback, there are really only three true sources:
+The first step in reducing chargebacks is determining the actual reason for chargebacks.
+Notwithstanding the various reason codes utilized via card networks to categorize a chargeback, there are really only three true sources:

-Also known as credit card fraud, this is where offenders access to credit card information and make unauthorized transactions.
-The greater part of all chargebacks are faulted for credit card fraud, yet under 10% of chargebacks are in reality because of criminal actions.INTEGRATED FRAUD PREVENTION helps in Keeping your shoppers and blocking the fraudsters at the same time
+Criminal Fraud: Also known as credit card fraud, this is where offenders access to credit card information and make unauthorized transactions.
+The greater part of all chargebacks are faulted for credit card fraud, yet under 10% of chargebacks are in reality because of criminal actions.INTEGRATED FRAUD PREVENTION helps in keeping your shoppers and blocking the fraudsters at the same time